Must-have kids bedroom ideas for little ones, ‘tweens, and teens

 Keeping in mind your amateur grower, choose plants accordingly for any kids’ bedroom.
 Finding the right one depends on maturity and age.
 Try a succulent subscription for an easy-to-care-for option.

-Alfred Palomares of 1-800-Flowers.com suggests that a fake plant can also be something to consider “if the junior plant lover has little to no time to care for a plant and still wants to add greenery to their space.
+Alfred Palomares of 1-800-Flowers.com suggests that a fake plant can also be something to consider “if the junior plant lover has little to no time to care for a plant and still wants to add greenery to their space.”
 The Faux Monstera Tree can fill up a lonely corner.

-These felt flower garlands and artificial succulents from Crate & Barrel are perfect ways to bring the outside in.
+These flower garlands and artificial succulents from are two perfect ways to bring the outside in.

 Prices were accurate at the time this article was published but may change over time.